Skip to content ↓

 SEND Information Report

-Henley-in-Arden School is supporting its students in light of the SEND Code of Practice (June 2024).
+The report was reviewed in september2025 Henley-in-Arden School is supporting its students in light of the SEND Code of Practice (2015).
 This report reflects the nature of the support we provide.

 SENDCo